Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Approach

-Here, the set $\mathcal{I}$ denotes the set of all discrete phases, $c_i(x(t), \tau(t))$ encodes physical constraints such as state and input limits, friction constraints as well as \emph{periodicity constraints} and step length constraints.
+Here, $\mathcal{I}$ denotes the set of all discrete phases, $c_i(x(t), \tau(t))$ encodes physical constraints such as state and input limits, friction constraints as well as periodicity and step length constraints.
 The desired gait parameters $\gamma\left(l_0, l_1\right)$ can then be extracted from the optimal state trajectories $x^*(\cdot)$.
-We use the open-source optimization and simulation toolbox \texttt{C-FROST} \cite{hereid2019rapid} to perform the above optimization.
-We refer the reader to \cite{RSS2017_DiscreteTerrain_Walking} for more details on the specifics of the trajectory optimization scheme. \begin{remark} The generation of two-step periodic gaits poses additional challenges and constraints compared to the two-step periodic gaits for bipedal robots in \cite{RSS2017_DiscreteTerrain_Walking}.
-These challenges arise from kinematic constraints imposed between the front and the hind limbs.
-In particular, to independently choose the step length pairs $l_0$ and $l_1$, and also induce periodicity constraints, we define each trotting step to be composed of two stance phases (one where the front-left and hind-right legs are in stance and the other where the front-right and hind-left are in stance), as opposed to a single stance phase.
-The two trotting steps then comprise of four stance phases, with the additional constraint that the net displacement of each the left and right sides must be equal. \end{remark}
+We use the open-source toolbox \texttt{C-FROST} \cite{hereid2019rapid} to model and solve the above optimization problem.
+We refer the reader to \cite{RSS2017_DiscreteTerrain_Walking} for specific details on the trajectory optimization formulation.